Fundamental scaling relationships revealed in the optical light curves of tidal disruption events: TDE scaling relationships

-Finally, a recent ``cooling-envelope'' model proposed by \citet{Metzger22} also predicts (in a qualitative sense) the early time luminosity scaling's discovered in this work.
+Finally, a recent ``cooling-envelope'' model proposed by \citet{Metzger22} also (in a qualitative sense) recovers some of the early time luminosity scalings discovered in this work.
 The \citet{Metzger22} model predicts a peak optical luminosity which scales as $L_{\rm peak} \propto \M^{4/5}$, and a disc formation timescale $t_{\rm disc} \sim \M^{-1/3}$.
 It is possible that such a ``cooling envelope'' describes the early time evolution of the TDEs in our sample, but further work is required to test this hypothesis.

 To conclude, the early time luminosity and radiated energy of the TDEs in our sample grow strongly with central black hole mass, something which is not predicted by simple ``fallback driven'' models \citep{Rees88}.
 Positive scalings between black hole mass and early time optical/UV luminosity could be understood if the source of this emission is either the change in orbital kinetic energy required for disc circularisation, or the cooling envelope model of \citet{Metzger22}.
 It is too early at this stage to make quantitative statements in favour of either scenario, and further work is required to elucidate the nature of this early time emission more fully.